vanHeemstraSystems/n8n-home-assistant/300/README.md

 Create a Webhook in N8N that will be triggered when a RESTful command is executed from an (external) application, such as Home Assistant.

+Based on "The beginner's guide to webhooks for workflow automation" at https://blog.n8n.io/webhooks-for-workflow-automation/

+MORE ...

 ## 200 - Trigger N8N With The RESTful Command